-This paper addresses three mathematical aspects of band fitting: 1.) the standard equations of Asymmetric Gaussian Method and applications of the tangent or derivative space of the Asymmetric Gaussian curves, 2.) resolution of two overlapping Gaussian shapes and fitting with a single Asymmetric Gaussian, and 3.) estimation of differences for an extreme case of four overlapping bands, which is required for the case of the Olivine family in the visible and near infrared region.
+This paper addresses three mathematical aspects of band fitting: 1.) the standard equations of Asymmetric Gaussian shapes and applications of the tangent or derivative space of the Asymmetric Gaussian shapes and 2.) resolution of two overlapping Gaussian shapes and fitting with a single Asymmetric Gaussian and 3.) estimation of differences for an extreme case of four overlapping bands, which is required for the case of the Olivine family in the visible and near infrared region.

 Causes of Asymmetrical spectral bands.
-The Franck-Condon principle states that the most probable kinetic state of an electron when it transfers between quantum states is to retain its prior kinetic energy and direction (Coolidge et al., 1936).
+The Franck-Condon principle states that the most probable kinetic state of an electron when it transfers between quantum states is to retain its prior kinetic energy and direction1.
 In its most perfect realisation, this results in a delta function distribution for band transitions.
 However this principle can be broken in several directions by conditions in the real world of observational spectroscopy.
 For example:

-- 1.)
+1.)
 Under low pressures, collisions between molecules result in symmetric bell-shaped Gaussian absorption curves whose width depends on the density of the gas.
-Under higher pressure, however, absorption bands will broaden due to adiabatic collisions (Anderson, 1949).
-In wavelength space, this Gaussian band will become asymmetric. - 2.)
+Under higher pressure, absorption bands will broaden due to adiabatic collisions2.
+In wavelength space, this Gaussian band will become asymmetric.

+2.)
 A common cause of asymmetry in Gaussian bands is the lack of instrumental resolution to resolve two nearby bands.
-This effect will occur for any spectrometer attempting to measure Gaussian bands that partially overlap.
-If the instrument has too few spectral channels across the band to resolve the two shapes then the shape will be asymmetric.
+This effect will occur for any spectrometer attempting to measure Gaussian bands that partially overlap, but with too few spectral channels across the band to resolve the two shapes.

 3.)
-A less common cause of asymmetrical bands is the case of a spin-forbidden band borrowing energy from a spin-allowed band that it is crossing.
-The combination of the two will create an asymmetric shape that varies with the difference in energy between the bands (Figgis and Hitchman, 2010).
+A less common cause of asymmetrical bands is the case of a spin-forbidden band borrowing energy from a spin-allowed that it is crossing.
+The combination of the two will create an asymmetric shape that varies with the difference in energy between the bands3.